lengfeld/subpatch/README.md

 Add a very short and fast getting started guide to the frontpage.
 More detailed install instructions are provided as tutorials.
 But a reader should start very very quickly.

+Adding a git subprojects that has itself submodules?
+What should happen?
+* Should the exaxt subproject git tree be adding inclusiv the git commit objects?
+* Should the sumodules be downloaded add as plain files?
+* Should it just be ignored?

+Add a generic "-q/--quiet" option.
+Should only print errors.